 I had a desire to have something for myself.
 Something to call my own and have ownership of my future.
 Cleaning was the “one thing” that I loved to do.
 Some people like baking, some like gardening.
 I simply liked cleaning.
 I just didn’t know how to clean on a professional level.
-Since I didn’t know, and I had no money to invest in a class, I had to think outside of the box.
+Since I didn’t know, and I had no money to invest in a training, I had to think outside of the box.

-After 30 days, I asked him if he was satisfied with the cleaning (as I was practicing).
+After 30 days, I asked my boss if he was satisfied with the cleaning (as I was practicing).
 He said YES!
-Then I asked if he would be willing to pay me to clean his office twice a week.
-He said yes to that!
+Then I asked if he would be willing to pay me to clean his office twice a week moving forward.

-I got my business license, general liability insurance, and purchased business cards and flyers.
+Soon after making more money, got my business license, general liability insurance, and purchased business cards and flyers.
 As far as I was concerned, I was in BUSINESS!!

 I know what you’re thinking.
 Risky right?!?!
 It was, but I was young, determined and driven!
 Let me also add that I had nothing to lose.
 Besides I needed clients somehow if I was going to be in business… right?

 These sheets were also handy, when I wanted to provide additional services such as window cleaning, or wipe down large office equipment, or clean trash cans and recycling bins.
-After all, I already know my customer and all their needs.
+After all, I already knew my customer and all their needs.